arielchuri/forglory/crystalcastles/rules/src/timeandspace.md

 After everyone involved with a scene has taken a turn (action), one round is completed and a new round begins.

+### Status effects

+Many status effects take place for a certian amount of time.
+In _For Glory_, this amount of time should be one of the following.

+- Until next turn.
+- Until the end of this scene/encounter.
+- Until the beginning of the next scene/encounter.
+- Until an event or action takes place.
+- Until the next episode.
+- Forever (i.e. until the curse is lifted)

+This reduces the need for time tracking as no condition should last 4 turns for instance.

 ### The Scene Die

 While no a requirement, a die can be used to track the timing of a scene.